Trump drops 6 points in post-debate GOP poll

 The poll, which was conducted Aug.
 25-26, found 50 percent of GOP primary voters said they plan to vote for Trump, down from 56 percent in a pre-debate poll and the lowest support to date in an Emerson poll.

-At the same time, multiple candidates in the field saw a slight uptick in support in the aftermath of the debate, which took place on Aug.
-23 in Milwaukee.
+At the same time, multiple candidates saw a slight uptick in support in the aftermath of the debate, which took place Wednesday in Milwaukee.

-Former South Carolina Gov. Nikki Haley saw the biggest boost, with her support jumping from 2 percent to 7 percent after the debate.
+Former South Carolina Gov. Nikki Haley saw the largest boost, with her support jumping from 2 percent to 7 percent after the debate.

 The poll found Florida Gov. Ron DeSantis at 12 percent, up 2 percentage points from before the debate.